DevExpress/devextreme-reactive/packages/dx-react-scheduler/docs/reference/toolbar.md

 ### Toolbar.FlexibleSpaceProps

-Describes properties passed to a component that renders the the toolbar empty space area inside a root component.
+Describes properties passed to a component that renders the the toolbar's empty area.

 Field | Type | Description
 ------|------|------------
-children? | ReactNode | A React node to be placed inside a root component.
+children? | ReactNode | A React node to be placed inside the empty area.

 ## Plugin Components

 Name | Properties | Description
 -----|------------|------------
-Toolbar.Root | [Toolbar.RootProps](#toolbarrootprops) | A component that renders the toolbar root element.
+Toolbar.Root | [Toolbar.RootProps](#toolbarrootprops) | A component that renders the toolbar's root element.
-Toolbar.FlexibleSpace | [Toolbar.FlexibleSpaceProps](#toolbarflexiblespaceprops) | A component that renders the toolbar empty space area inside a root component.
+Toolbar.FlexibleSpace | [Toolbar.FlexibleSpaceProps](#toolbarflexiblespaceprops) | A component that renders the toolbar's empty area.

 Additional properties are added to the component's root element.